-Article 5 - It is useful to include these powers to avoid any misunderstanding of the nature of the key powers available to the charity and the conditions that have to be met when exercising the powers Examples of powers that companies already have include a power to insure and a power to amend the articles of association note however that this power of amendment may in certain circumstances only be exercised with our prior consent under s 64 of the Charities Act 1993 (see our Operational Guidance (OG47) Alterations to governing documents charitable companies on our website)
+Article 5.
+It is useful to include these powers to avoid any misunderstancing of the nature of the key powers available to the charity and the conditions that have to be met when exercising the newers examples of powers that companies alicitize have include a power to insure and a power to aincide the articles of ussociation note howeve, that this power of amendment may in certain circumstances only be exercised with our prior consent under its 198 of the Charities Act 2011 (see our Open-tonal Guidance Alterations to governing escuments choutable companies on our website).

-Article 5(1) -This provides a general power to raise funds through a wide variety of methods including inviting and receiving donations and legacies The only restriction here is that it does not allow the charity to engage in substantial permanent trading for the purpose of raising funds (Trading on a small scale is allowed HM Revenue and Customs provides guidance on the tax treatment of different sorts of trading) If your charity is likely to raise funds from trading, our publication Trustees, trading and tax (CC35) provides detailed advice.
-The terms of this power do not prevent trading in order to carry out the charity's objects - for example, an educational charity can charge fees for the educational services it provides
+Article 5(1) -This provides a general power to raise funds through a wide variety of methods including inviting acid receiving donations and legacies.
+The only restriction here is that It does not allow the clienty to engage in taxable permal entitrading for the purpose of raising tunds.
+(Trading on a small scale is allower.
+HM Pevenue & Custo hs provides guidance on the tax in alment of different sorts of trading) if your chair virs lizely to raise funds from Gading, our guidance Trustees, trading and tax (CC35) provides definled advice the terms of this power do not prevent traiting in order to carry out the charity's objects - for example,